bhc1010/pyxm/README.md

 ```console
 python src/main.py
 ```
-5. The application's GUI will appear, allowing you to connect to the STM device and perform various tasks.

 ### Installation (as an executable)

 1. Download the latest release of SAM 9000 from the [Releases](https://github.com/bhc1010/sam9000/releases) section.